New Historical Exhibit!

 New exhbition of 1930s furnishings on view

 Throughout McRitchie-Hollis Museum is a recently-acquired collection of 1930s furnishings from a grand home in Florida.
-The furnishings are a gift of Taylor Glover and family.
+The furnishings that went on display in March 2017 are a gift of Taylor Glover and family.

-- Also coming May 6 is a “pop-up” exhibition on the Howard Warner School that is opening as a new community center on Savannah Street.
+- Coming in early 2018 will be an exhibition on the Howard Warner School that opened May 6, 2017 as a new community center on Savannah Street.
 The facility served Newnan’s Aftrican-American community and later housed offices for the Coweta County Board of Education.
-Historical items will be on view at the grand opening.
-A ribbon cutting will be held at 11 a.m.

 For more information stop by McRitchie-Hollis at 74 Jackson Street or call us at 770-251-0207.
 We keep our web site here at www.newnancowetahistoricalsociety updated, as well as regular posts on our Facebook page.